 Here, Julia Holder, leader of Apollo, explains how Academy21 has been successful in reengaging students and supporting them through personalised and flexible learning.

-Our students in Apollo aren’t able to attend mainstream school because they have experienced bullying or are managing mental health challenges.
-As a result, they tend to be more subdued and less outgoing compared to students at the rest of the College.
-While we have a physical centre, often these young people will study from home from a variety of reasons, but especially on the occasions where they don’t feel able to leave their houses or have been out of education for many years due to mental health reasons.
+Our students in Apollo are not able to attend mainstream school because they have experienced bullying or are managing mental health challenges.
+As a result, they tend to be more subdued and less outgoing compared with students at the rest of the College.
+While we have a physical centre, sometimes these young people will study from home from a variety of reasons because they do not feel able to leave the home.

-As such, our timetables accommodate flexible learning, as well as opportunities for students to rebuild their confidence.
+Our timetable accommodates flexible academic learning in Maths, English and Science during the mornings and confidence building opportunities in the afternoons with sessions such as Art, Music, Cookery and Sport.
 We use this combination of learning techniques and processes as we feel this engages our students in the most effective way, while being supportive of their specific needs.

-We have been using Academy21 at Apollo for over 15 years to engage all our students – including those not onsite, and as a way to supplement our own teaching.
-It’s incredibly valuable as it helps us teach at the correct level for every student.
-We cater to a whole spectrum of needs; we have some young people who really struggle with literacy, whereas others are incredibly bright with aspirations for attending the University of Cambridge, and so Academy21 has been effective at personalising learning appropriately.
+We have been using Academy21 at Apollo and in other centres at Haybrook College for over 15 years.
+We find that it engages all our students, whether they attend the college in person or access the lessons at home.
+It is valuable because it helps us teach at a suitable academic level for every student.
+At Apollo we cater for a whole spectrum of needs: we have some young people who struggle with literacy, whereas others are very able with aspirations to attend university.
+Academy21 has been effective at personalising their learning appropriately.

-Because it can be accessed anytime, anywhere, all our students are able to attend, regardless of their location or situation – whether they’ve been excluded, are ill, or have a lapse in confidence.
+Because it can be accessed any time, anywhere, all our students are able to attend, regardless of their location or situation, whether they’ve been excluded, are ill, or experience low confidence.

 Some of our students experience high levels of apathy and those with mental wellbeing challenges often struggle to access lesson content, but the benefits of online provision mean that we can adjust the timings of our lessons.
 For example, quite often young people who stay at home become very nocturnal and don’t start their day until much later, so we are able to change lesson timings to accommodate their wellbeing needs.

-As lessons are also recorded, students have access to the library lessons 24/7, meaning they can revisit content should they want to explore what they have previously learnt.
-This is useful when setting homework, as they can go back and search through the library lessons to help them complete activities.
+As lessons are also recorded, students have access to the library lessons 24/7, meaning they can revisit lesson content should they want to explore what they have previously learnt.
+This is useful when completing homework, as they can go back and read through the library lessons to help them complete activities, which reinforces their learning.

 One student who joined us was almost unable to speak or write when he first started, as he was struggling to manage his emotions and feelings internally.
 Through Academy21 and attending the full programme at Apollo, he worked hard and slowly increased his confidence and literacy abilities.
 By the end of the year, he received solid GCSE results, and is now working as an IT support coordinator in a school.
-It’s a huge success considering he was unable to step foot in any kind of location, let alone a school beforehand.
+It is a huge success considering that he was unable to set foot in any kind of location, let alone a school beforehand.

-Throughout Covid-19, we experienced minimal disruption because we were already using online lessons, so beyond students having to stay at home, teaching and learning resumed as normal.
-We also set up a Google Hangouts group in the afternoons which allowed us to continue with our confidence building activities, including talking about current affairs and playing games.
-It was just an easy transition for us having already used Academy21.
+Throughout Covid-19, we experienced minimal disruption because we were already using online lessons.
+We also set up a Google Meet group in the afternoons which allowed us to continue with our confidence building activities, including talking about current affairs and playing games.